 Support tickets are an invaluable source of information, and reveal what your clients often ask in relation to your product or service.
 And yet, only a few businesses are actually leveraging this data.
 Knowing the most frequently mentioned topics in your tickets can help you identify product issues and even come up with new ideas based on your customers’ suggestions.

 Take the case of Slack, for example, which receives more than 8,000 Zendesk help tickets and +10,000 tweets per month.
 Consistently tagging incoming tickets allows them to keep track of how many people are asking for a certain feature or a new kind of integration.
 This tweet, for example, should be tagged as Feature Request:

 Tagging customer support tickets is also key for monitoring queries after a big event.
-Let’s say your company has just released a new software update.
+Let’s say your company has just released a new software update and you send out a release note to your customers.
 Monitoring your tickets to see if there’s a spike in those tagged as Bugs or Technical Issues can help you find out if there are any issues to take care of.
 Here’s an example of a reported issue related to a recent software version upgrade:

 However, going through this tagging process manually can be a cumbersome and time-consuming task, especially when you have to deal with hundreds (or thousands!) tickets per month.
 Fortunately, you can automate this process with topic analysis, a machine learning technique that automatically tags text data based on its theme.

 After being trained with examples, a topic classifier can learn to recognize patterns and categorize your support tickets based on predefined categories.